laboon/CS1699_Fall2018/syllabus.md

 # Syllabus - Fall 2018
-CS1699 Special Topics: Blockchain Technology and Cryptocurreny
+CS1699 Special Topics: Blockchain Technology and Cryptocurrency

 _Although the instructor will make a best effort to have the class topic on the day listed, occasionally a change must be made (e.g., a lecture going long, or a guest lecturer unable to make it to class that day).
 However, these are the topics that will be covered and the expected date that they will be taught._